-What is a tax-free FAVR reimbursement plan?
+What is a FAVR program?

 A FAVR reimbursement plan combines a fixed monthly car allowance with a variable mileage rate, both paid tax-free.
 The IRS has recognized FAVR as an accountable vehicle reimbursement procedure since 1992.
-A FAVR vehicle plan differs from a traditional car allowance in two important ways:

 - All payments are non-taxable.